 5 Methodology

 As mentioned in the previous chapter, the main aim of this research is to solve the problem of identifying combatants in urban irregular warfare by using deep learning techniques i.e., classifying game actors as ‘friends’ or ‘foes’ relevant to the player’s team.
-Based on the literature review in Chapter 2, the deep learning techniques commonly used in identifying combatants and military equipment were the YOLO model, mostly the version 3, (Zheng, et al., 2019) and encoder-decoder models (transformers) (Morocho-Cayamcela & Lim, 2021) A couple of models presented in the literature would be replicated in this study to see which couple be more effective in solving this study’s problem with the image database used in this study.
+Based on the literature review in Chapter 2, the deep learning techniques commonly used in identifying combatants and military equipment were the YOLO model, mostly the version 3, (Zheng, et al., 2019) and encoder-decoder models (transformers) (Morocho-Cayamcela & Lim, 2021).
+A couple of models presented in the literature would be replicated in this study to see which couple be more effective in solving this study’s problem with the image database used in this study.

 5.1 Dataset